Improved mixing rates of directed cycles by added connection: Introduction

-There are several ways of obtaining good mixing performances.
-In many applications, the graph of possible transition is determined by the problem definition, but the specific transition probabilities can be chosen.
-When these are required to satisfy some strong symmetry properties (reversibility, described later in detail) choosing those optimizing the mixing rate can be formulated as an SDP problem \cite{boyd_and_al:fastmix2009}, \cite{boyd_and_al:fastmix2004}, which can be solved numerically using standard methods.
-Departing from these symmetry properties brings strong technical challenge, at the same time it can actually lead to significant improvement; the mixing time can indeed in some case drop to its square root \cite{diaconis:nonrev2000}, \cite{montenegro_tetali:slowmixing2006}.
+There are several ways of obtaining good mixing performance.
+In many applications, the graph of possible transitions is determined by the problem definition, but the specific transition probabilities can be chosen.
+When these are required to satisfy some strong symmetry properties (reversibility, described later in detail) choosing those to optimize the mixing rate can be formulated as an SDP problem \cite{boyd_and_al:fastmix2009}, \cite{boyd_and_al:fastmix2004}, which can be solved numerically using standard methods.
+Departing from these symmetry properties brings strong technical challenges, at the same time it can actually lead to significant improvement; the mixing time can indeed drop to its square root in some cases \cite{diaconis:nonrev2000}, \cite{montenegro_tetali:slowmixing2006}.
 On the other hand, when it is possible to modify the graph of possible transitions, astonishing speedup can also be obtained by adding even a small number of randomly selected edges \cite{addarioberry:swnmixing2012}, \cite{durrett:rgd}, \cite{krivelevich2013smoothed}.

-Our goal in this paper is to study the speedup that can be achieved by adding a small number of random edges {\it and} making the chain extremely non-reversible.
-We start with cycle graph of $n$ nodes, select a lower number $k$ of them to become hubs, then add extra edges between the hubs.
+Our long term goal is to study the speedup that can be achieved by a combination of two a priori orthogonal transformations: (i) the addition of a small number of random edges, and (ii) the introduction of a strong non-reversibility.
+We start with a cycle graph of $n$ nodes, select a lower number $k$ of them to become hubs, then add extra edges between the hubs.
 This scheme is motivated by one of the renown models to represent Small World Networks, the Newman-Watts model \cite{durrett:rgd}, \cite{newman:swn2000}.
 The cycle presents a natural way of including asymmetry by introducing a \emph{drift} meaning increased clockwise transition probabilities along the cycle and decreased counter-clockwise ones.
 At this stage the model needs three parameters to be specified: the placement of the hubs, the added interconnection structure on them, and the asymmetry introduced along the cycle.